yogt1984/SampleGuard/README.md

 ## 👤 Author

-Developed to demonstrate expertise in RFID technology, secure coding, and medical device development.
+Built to demonstrate expertise in:
+- RFID technology and protocols
+- Secure coding practices
+- Medical device development
+- Rust programming
+- System architecture design

 ---

-**Note**: This project is designed to showcase technical capabilities for the Auto ID & Sample Quality Team position.
-It demonstrates proficiency in all required areas including RFID technology, Rust programming, secure coding, and comprehensive testing strategies.
+**Note**: This project demonstrates comprehensive understanding of RFID systems, secure coding, and medical device development practices.
+All features are production-ready with extensive testing and documentation.